intmus/inttheory19-20/_09-non-chord-tones/a1-nonchordtones.md

 ![][suspension]

 A suspension is formed of three critical parts: the *preparation* (accented or unaccented), the *suspension* itself (accented), and the *resolution* (unaccented).
 The preparation is a chord tone (consonance).
 The suspension is *the same note* as the preparation and occurs simultaneous with a change of harmony.
-The suspension then proceeds down by step to the resolution, which occurs over the same harmony as the suspension.
-The suspension is in many respects the opposite of the syncopation: if the anticipation is an early arrival of a tone belonging to the following chord, a suspension is a lingering of a chord tone belonging to the previous chord that forces the late arrival of the new chord’s chord tone.
+The suspension then resolves downward by step to the resolution, which occurs over the same harmony as the suspension.
+The suspension is in many respects the opposite of a syncopation: if the anticipation is an early arrival of a tone belonging to the following chord, a suspension is a lingering of a chord tone belonging to the previous chord that forces the late arrival of the new chord’s chord tone.
 However, in composition and improvisation, the suspension must be treated with a great deal more care than the syncopation.
 The most common suspensions (and their resolutions) in upper voices form the following intervallic patterns against the bass: 9–8, 7–6, 4–3.
 (With the exception of 9–8, the pitch class of the resolution tone should never sound in another voice simultaneous with the suspended tone.)
 Instead of *SUS*, it is more typical to notate the intervallic pattern in the thoroughbass figures.

 ## More non-chord tones